Usman-T/nafs/README.md

 ## Complete Day for Streaks:
 You can only do complete day once in a day, and it will set a localStorage item witht he current date, the button and task completions will be disabled.
 A new confirmation screen will be shown before the user completes the day to ensure good work of it

+## Complete a Challenge
+If current streak === challenge duration, nahhh
+If completions are all in consecutive *duration* days then we say "challenge completed enroll in new one"